Silverune/PicoPlant/README.md

 The linked simulation can be used to prototype differing resistance selections.
 The “V” in the simulation maps directly to the GPIO input of the microcontroller.
 As can be seen by varying the potentiometer (which simulates the differing dryness levels on a scale of 1 to 10) this brings the voltage into a logical “high” state when above a value of 3 which equates to around 1.8V on the GPIO input.
 Short circuit (10) yields 3.3V which is still safe as the GPIO input.
 Anything dryer / lower (<3) than this is a  logical “low” (< 1.8V) and triggers the false boolean state on the input.
 The undefined area between 1.8v and 0.8v will generally trigger an intermittent transient state which shows up on the LCD as a flickering ON/OFF state for that sensor.

 If requiring finer precision in the on / off state the resistor can be changed to something lower (e.g., 10k ohm) which will make the sensor more sensitive.
-An alternative is to instead install a potentiometer (100k) which can be used to perfectly tweak the dry/non-dry setting for your particular scenario.
-This was over-kill for my requirements but would work without a lot of modification (quite a bit more cost / soldering though).
+An alternative is to instead install a potentiometer (100k ohm) which can be used to perfectly tweak the dry / non-dry setting for your particular scenario.
+This was over-kill for my requirements but would be an easy modification (quite a bit more cost / soldering though).

-This fundamentally boils down to the following equivalant circuit:
+The voltage divider circuit fundamentally boils down to the following equivalant circuit:

 <p align="center">
   <img src="https://github.com/Silverune/PicoPlant/blob/main/diagrams/voltage_divider_b.png" />
 </p>

-Which in practicality looks like this with the two sensors going into the pot to have the moisture measured
+Which in practicality looks like this with the two sensors going into the plants soil to have the moisture measured.

 <p align="center">
   <img src="https://github.com/Silverune/PicoPlant/blob/main/diagrams/voltage_divider_a.png" />